I got a call from Bhavik, I look after his equity portfolio and finance planning.

-First thing that only you can do, discuss these expenses with your family and control it
+The first thing that only you can do, is discuss these expenses with your family and control it

-Second, close all these insurance products and take a refund if you can get any.
+Second, close all these insurance products and get a refund if you can get any.

-Third, you need a different approach towards the equity market.
+Third, you need a different approach to the equity market.